graemeerickson/ERIGRASDE003/README.md

   * CORS: Enabled access from one local port (3000) to another (3001) since the same local machine is hosting both the client and the server.
 * Webscraping:
   * Expedia Facebook posts
-    * urlopen (from urllib.request package): Enabled requesting & retrieving the raw HTML from the [Expedia Facebook posts webpage](https://www.facebook.com/pg/expedia/posts/ "Expedia Facebook posts webpage").
+    * python-shell: Enabled execution of Python script responsible for requesting & retrieving the raw HTML from the [Expedia Facebook posts webpage](https://www.facebook.com/pg/expedia/posts/ "Expedia Facebook posts webpage").
-    * BeautifulSoup (from bs4 package): Enabled parsing the retrieved HTML with methods built into BeautifulSoup like *findAll* and *find*.
-Using this package freed me from manually traversing the DOM and instead focus on simply finding the right "hooks" (via elements and/or class names) to target the relevant information.
   * Goodreads quotes
     * node-fetch: Enabled requesting & retrieving the raw HTML from the [Goodreads Mark Twain quotes webpage](https://www.goodreads.com/author/quotes/1244.Mark_Twain "Goodreads Mark Twain quotes webpage") using the *fetch* statement.
     * Cheerio: Enabled parsing the retrieved HTML with methods built into Cheerio like 'find'.
 Using this package freed me from manually traversing the DOM and instead focus on simply finding the right "hooks" (via elements and/or class names) to target the relevant information.